Friday, May 31, 2024

 "You actually are," Charlie said, pointing out that Whatever Happened to the World of Tomorrow? won an award for best astronautical literature for young adults and was picked up by Scholastic.
 The Last Mechanical Monster made the American Library Association's best graphic novel list.
 Even Mom's Cancer won a youth literature prize.

-"Oh yeah!"
+"Oh!"
 I replied, still slow.

 Two Avengers covers featuring the Beast from back in my day.

 I won't say more, except that a couple of other Avengers also show up and I didn't get to use my first choice of villain because someone else had already claimed it.
-Luckily, the Marvel editors suggested a substitute villain, a very deep cut from the Avengers' earliest days, who worked out even better!
+Luckily, the Marvel editors suggested a substitute villain, a deep cut from the Avengers' earliest days, who worked out even better!

 It was an interesting challenge capturing the proper tone.
 Light, lean, clear.
 The Marvel editors had a few notes that helped me find it.
 I also realized I'd have to draw smaller than I intended to achieve the right balance of detail in the art and legibility in the lettering.
 These were easy but necessary adjustments.
 An invigorating creative stretch!
 I also drew a couple of panels that I think may be the best artwork I've ever published.